 Please read the information below carefully.
 If you have questions, you may want to consult an attorney or legal expert for guidance.

-If you continue with this registration, you represent that, you have received and you understand this notice and to the best of your knowledge, your registration and use of the requested domain name will not infringe on the rights listed below.
+If you continue with this registration, you represent that you have received and you understand this notice and to the best of your knowledge, your registration and use of the requested domain name will not infringe on the rights listed below.
 The following [number] of records are listed in the INGO Claims List:

 INGO Official Name: <claimINGO:name>